IE-GAN: An Improved Evolutionary Generative Adversarial Network Using a New Fitness Function and a Generic Crossover Operator: Preliminaries

-where $f_1$, $f_2$, $g_1$, $g_2$ are scalar-to-scalar functions, and the GAN and its variants with different loss functions correspond to these functions differently. $p_{data}$ is the distribution of real data, $p_z$ is the distribution of sampling noise (usually a uniform or normal distribution). $T(z)$ is the nontransformed output of the generative network $G$ and $h(\cdot)$ is $tanh(\cdot)$ in deep convolutional GAN (DCGAN) \cite{DBLP:journals/corr/RadfordMC15}. $G(z)=h(T(z))$, where $G(z)$ is the output of the generator and its distribution $p_g$ is expected to be fitted into $p_{data}$. $C(x)$ is the nontransformed discriminator output.
-In most GANs, $C(x)$ can be interpreted as how realistic the input data are \cite{DBLP:conf/iclr/Jolicoeur-Martineau19}.
-In the original GAN, $D(x)=sigmoid(C(x))$, where $D(x)$ is the output of the discriminative network $D$.
+where $f_1$, $f_2$, $g_1$, {and} $g_2$ are scalar-to-scalar functions, and the GAN and its variants with different loss functions {use different versions of} these functions. $p_{data}$ is the distribution of real data, {and} $p_z$ is the distribution of {the} sampling noise (usually a uniform or normal distribution). {$T(\cdot)$ is the generative network without {the} final activation layer,} {and $h(\cdot)$ is an activation layer, which} is $tanh(\cdot)$ in {the} deep convolutional GAN (DCGAN) \cite{DBLP:journals/corr/RadfordMC15}. $G(z)=h(T(z))$, where $G(z)$ is the output of the generator and its distribution $p_g$ is expected to be fitted {to} $p_{data}$. {$C(\cdot)$ is the discriminative network without {the} final activation layer.} In most GANs, $C(x)$ can be interpreted as {indicating} how realistic the input data are \cite{DBLP:conf/iclr/Jolicoeur-Martineau19}.
+In the original GAN \cite{DBLP:conf/nips/GoodfellowPMXWOCB14}, $D(x)=Sigmoid(C(x))$, where $D(x)$ is the output of the discriminative network $D$.